open-eid/digidoc4j/README.md

 DigiDoc4j is a Java library for digitally signing documents and creating digital signature containers of signed documents.

 # Features
-* Creating ASiC-E
+* Creating ASiC-E and ASiC-S containers
-* Validating ASiC-E, BDOC, ASIC-S and DDOC containers
+* Validating ASiC-E, ASiC-S, BDOC, and DDOC containers
-* Creating and validating detached XadES
+* Creating and validating detached XAdES signatures
+* Creating and validating timestamp tokens

 # How to use it
 * Take a look at the [examples](https://github.com/open-eid/digidoc4j/wiki/Examples-of-using-it)